 H2.
-Number of Enrolled Students Receiving Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and received financial aid.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-us full time undergraduates.
+should also be counted as full-time undergraduates.
 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2001 cohort) 1,036 4,539 1,287 b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) 677 2,887 596 c) Number of students in line b who were determined to have financial need 495 2,310 538 d) Number of students in line c who received any financial aid 461 2,174 461 e) Number of students in line d who received any need-based gift aid 392 1,758 376 f) Number of students in line d who received any need-based self-help aid 239 1,476 309 g) Number of students in line d who received any non-need-based gift aid 66 288 9 h) Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) 85 245 14 i) On average, the percentage of need that was met of students who received any need-based aid.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 75.7% 75.2% 57.9% j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$5,218 \$5,751 \$4,525 k) Average need-based gift award of those in line e \$3,863 \$3,455 \$2,281 1) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$2,301 \$3,625 \$3,894 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f who received a need-based loan \$2,211 \$3,558 \$3,871
+Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2003 cohort) 1081 4811 1444 b) Number of students in line a who applied for need-based financial aid 767 3205 789 c) Number of students in line ${\bf b}$ who were determined to have financial need 590 2637 723 d) Number of students in line ${\bf c}$ who were awarded any financial aid 590 2637 638 e) Number of students in line d who were awarded any need-based scholarship or grant aid 447 2032 509 f) Number of students in line d who were awarded any need-based self-help aid 368 1760 440 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 229 688 79 h) Number of students in line d whose need was fully met ( exclude PLUS loans , unsubsidized loans , and private alternative loans ) 72 218 19 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 63% 69% 53% j) The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$5422 \$6202 \$5009 k) Average need-based scholarship or grant award of those in line e \$3616 \$3659 \$2627 1) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f \$2451 \$3721 \$3963 m) Average need-based loan ( excluding PLUS loans , unsubsidized loans , and private alternative loans ) of those in line f who were awarded a need-based loan \$2378 \$3644 \$3936

 H2A.
-Number of Enrolled Students Receiving Non-need-based Grants and Scholarships: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who received non-need-based gift aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional-not external-non-need-based scholarship or grant aid.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.